 * Southern is home to the CSCU** Center for Nanotechnology, the only system-wide center for the field in the state.

-* Alumna Jahana Hayes, ’05 is the 2016 National Teacher of the Year.
+* Alumna Jahana Hayes, ’05 was the 2016 National Teacher of the Year.
 Southern graduates also swept many of the state’s top teaching awards for 2016, earning honors as Connecticut’s “Best of the Year” in the superintendent, teacher, school counselor, and many other categories.
 Most recently, alumnus Dan Kahl was named the state’s “Adaptive Physical Education Teacher of the Year.”

 * A Southern team was a semi-finalist in the 2017 American Marketing Association’s Collegiate Case Competition.
 Southern was the only institution of higher learning in Connecticut to score among the semi-finalists and finalists — and joined Providence College as one of only two in all of New England.

-* There are 11,000 students members in the American Marketing Association (AMA), and recent graduate Julia Rotella,’17, was one of the best, finishing second in the organization’s 2017 “Student Marketer of the Year” competition.
+* There are 11,000 student members in the American Marketing Association (AMA), and recent graduate Julia Rotella,’17, was one of the best, finishing second in the organization’s 2017 “Student Marketer of the Year” competition.

 * In fall 2016, Southern’s chapter of the Society of Professional Journalists was named the “Outstanding Campus Chapter” for region 1, which includes Connecticut, Maine, Massachusetts, New Jersey, New York, Pennsylvania and Rhode Island.